Revamp?

-This mod is my personal view of how DS difficulty could've been balanced in a different, hopefully more fun way, while still remaining challenging.
+This mod is my personal view of how loud DS difficulty could've been balanced in a different, hopefully more fun way, while still remaining challenging.

-This mod can be played with anyone.
+- This mod can be played with anyone.
 Only the lobby host needs to have it installed.

 Spoiler!